Obelicks/intro_assembler/notes.md

     pob rax
 ```

+#### Stack Alignment
+The stack needs to be aligned when calling a function this is for cpu runtime optimization an is enforced by the C libaries.

 #### Function arguments
 Its time to consult the man!
 `man -s 3 printf` `int printf(const char *restric format, ...);`